zhang-zengjie/SySCoRe-software/README.md

 #### MATLAB toolboxes

-Install MATLAB toolboxes **Statistics and Machine Learning Toolbox** and **Deep Learning Toolbox**.
+Install MATLAB toolboxes ***Statistics and Machine Learning Toolbox*** and ***Deep Learning Toolbox***.
 This can be done by running the installation package of MATLAB and select the corresponding terms in the installation options.
 You can also install them in the MATLAB Window.

-#### The mpt3 toolbox and YALMIP
+#### tbxmanager

-Install the `mpt` toolbox that works with Polyhedrons follow this [instruction](https://www.mpt3.org/Main/Installation).
+Configure the `tbxmanager` following this [instruction](https://www.mpt3.org/Main/Installation) which installs a cluster MATLAB toolboxes for you, including `YALMIP`, the `sedumi` solver, `mpt` that works with polyhedrons, which are necessary dependencies for this toolbox.
 Let us use `TBX_MANAGER_DIR` to denote the root directory of the installation.
-This step also installs the `YALMIP` toolbox for you under the repository `TBX_MANAGER_DIR/toolboxes/yalmip/RXXXXXXXX/all/YALMIP-master`.
-The specific path might be different.
-You may also replace it with your own installation following this [instruction](https://yalmip.github.io/tutorial/installation/), although it is not necessary.
-YALMIP is completely written in `m`-code, so is irrelevant to the Operating Systems (OS).
+The associated MATLAB toolboxes are placed under `TBX_MANAGER_DIR/toolboxes/`.
+You may also replace them with your own installations, although it is not necessary.

 #### The solvers for YALMIP